fly-apps/flygreeting/.circleci/README.md

 # Continuous Deployment for Fly Applications with CircleCI

-[Continuous deployment](https://www.scaledagileframework.com/continuous-deployment/) is a process in software that aims to minimize the time it takes, between adding changes to an application and deployment to users.
-To achieve this, every step of the testing, building and deployment process must be automated.
+[Continuous deployment](https://www.scaledagileframework.com/continuous-deployment/) is a software process that aims to minimize the time it takes between adding changes to an application and deployment to users.
+To achieve this, every step of the testing, building, and deployment process must be automated.
 This results in a more consistent release process with fewer errors than manual deployments.

-[CircleCI](https://circleci.com/) is one of the most popular continuous integration platforms used for automating continuous deployment.
+[CircleCI](https://circleci.com/) is one of the most popular continuous integration platforms for automating continuous deployment.
 It will run your application’s tests and deploy it automatically when you push changes to version control.

 [Fly](https://fly.io/) is a Docker-based platform as a service (PaaS) that allows you to deploy applications on the servers closest to your users.
 This enables you to deliver your application to users with minimal latency and improved reliability.
 Most applications that can be packaged as a Docker image can be deployed to Fly.

 This tutorial describes how to deploy an application to Fly using CircleCI.
-You will learn how to connect your project's repository to CircleCI, and configure CircleCI to automate the deployments to Fly.
+You will learn how to connect your project's repository to CircleCI and configure it to automate deployments to Fly.

 ### Prerequisites
 - A [Github](http://github.com/) or [Bitbucket](http://bitbucket.org/) account.